hkotek/hkotek.com/_posts/2023-1-17-top-25-campus-visit-fails.md

 9. That time when the department scheduled a dinner with students and NONE of them showed up.

-10. That time when the students had a trick (non-job-related) question they asked all the candidates and they later told me I didn't get it right.
+10. That time when the students had a joke question they asked all the candidates and they later told me I didn't get it right.
+(I just answered seriously, I didn't realize it was a joke.)

 11. That time when the grad students at a visit told me the faculty think they weren't good and I said surely not, but then in other meetings the faculty told me they thought their students weren't good.
 (Why would you say this to a job candidate??)